When Is Dvorak Worth Switching To?

 Dvorak is worth it only if you are comfortable with a deeper reset.
 It asks for more patience, more dedicated reps, and more willingness to let short-term productivity dip while the new layout settles in.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Dvorak can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Dvorak can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Dvorak is most useful when you want a cleaner break from QWERTY and are willing to build a full personal typing system instead of a half-step migration.